-TaraMaiden Posted January 23, 2014 Share Posted January 23, 2014 My mother had a hip replacement a few years ago.
+TaraMaiden Posted January 23, 2014 Posted January 23, 2014 My mother had a hip replacement a few years ago.
 IN October.
 By Christmas, she was up and dancing scottish reels on Hogmanay.
 No kidding.
 The lady in the next bed to her, had a knee replacement.
 While she was still woozy from the anaesthetic, they rigged her knee up in a mechanical gizmo which started it moving, gently, as if she were cycling with one leg.
 Movement, and exercise is vital.
 The hospital will give her a definite exercise regime to do, and while they don't expect you to run marathons immediately, they WILL recommend she move it - as instructed, gently, but as much as possible.
 Complete rest will be the last thing she will have.
 As a replaced joint, it's important to keep it active and moving, to prevent scar tissue building up and to maintain good circulation and activity.
-1 Link to post Share on other sites
+1

 Recommended Posts